 Finally, Mr. Liu gave a prediction on the global economy next year and its possible influence on China.
 He indicated that the returns on long-term bonds in advanced countries have been collaboratively increasing since the November last year, which reflects the influences of the continuous recovery of global economy, rising inflation, monetary policy tightening-up and the expectation of tax reform policy in America.
 It's also predicted that overseas long-term bonds returns will continuously increase; and there will be an aggravated volatility in inflation rate.
-When mentioning about the possible influence the global economy might have on China, Mr. Liu believed that the current real interest rate in China is recovering; however, if the future real interest rate in America is trending up, there will be limited room for Chinese real interest rate to fall, which might hinder the economy growth within; the rapid move-up of future inflation in America has not only a direct transmission impact but also an indirect influence on our inflation rate.
+When mentioning about the possible influence the global economy might have on China, Mr. Liu believed that the current real interest rate in China is recovering; however, if the future real interest rate in America is trending up, there will be limited room for Chinese real interest rate to fall, which might hinder the economy growth within; the rapid move-up of future inflation rate.
 In other words, high inflation might speed up efforts of the Federal Reserve to increase the interest rate, triggering the large-scale adjustment in U.S. stocks, which might finally generate spillover effects on A-shares.